laisee/BCH-tx-monitor/README.md

 Instructions:

 1. check out the code
+2. install required libs:
+   `npm install`
-2. add new heroku app
+3. add new heroku app
-3. assign one or more BCH addresses to the Heroku config setting => "heroku config:set BCH_ADDRESS_LIST=XXX,YYY,ZZZ" assign separate addresses by use of commas
+4. assign one or more BCH addresses to the Heroku config setting => "heroku config:set BCH_ADDRESS_LIST=XXX,YYY,ZZZ" assign separate addresses by use of commas
+5. run the code using command below:
+   `node app.js`